 Hammersmith Bridge will be closed to traffic during October half-term while essential repair works take place.

-Hammersmith & Fulham is working closely with Transport for London in order to finalise plans for major repairs to the bridge in 2018.
+Hammersmith & Fulham is working closely with Transport for London in order to finalise plans for a major refurbishment of the bridge.
 These latest works will protect it and make sure that it can continue to be used until the major repairs can be carried out.

 Regular council safety checks to the bridge have revealed that some essential repairs are needed to the decking to keep it operating until then.

 As a result, the 130-year-old bridge will close to traffic from 5pm on Saturday 21 October until 5am on Friday 27 October, but will remain in use for pedestrians.
 The school half-term period has been chosen to reduce the level of disruption and inconvenience as much as possible.

 “The safety of everyone using our historic bridge is our priority and regrettably these urgent repairs are essential to keeping the bridge safe and operational ahead of the major refurbishment work,” said Cllr Wesley Harcourt, H&F Cabinet Member for Environment, Transport and Residents’ Services.